Skip to main content

 The logic requirement for graduate students can be fulfilled in several ways.

-The remaining means of fulfilling the logic requirement are listed below; however, these are to be understood as potential means of fulfilling the requirement.
-Whether or not coursework falling under the following rubrics does fulfill the requirement is at the discretion of the logic advisor.
+Other possible ways to fulfill the logic requirement are listed below; however, whether or not coursework falling under the following rubrics does fulfill the requirement is at the discretion of the logic advisor.

-3. A 300- or 400-level class in formal logic taught at Northwestern.
+(4) A 300- or 400-level class in formal logic taught at Northwestern University.
 However, no course used to fulfill the logic requirement may also be used to fulfill a part of the language requirement.

 Philosophical Greek Courses